nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 The above architecture diagram contains a few key components

-- Two Ubuntu Linux VM acting as docker hosts.
+1. Two Ubuntu Linux VM acting as docker hosts.
 In this design, VMs reside on the same azure subnet but it can be deployed in environments where they have layer 3 connectivity.
-- Default docker bridge (docker0)
+2. Default docker bridge (docker0)
-- Custom docker bridge red-bridge and green-bridge
+3. Custom docker bridge red-bridge and green-bridge
-- Two docker hosts are connected to the same subnet.
+4. Two docker hosts are connected to the same subnet.
 Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
 Note: Bridge network are scoped locally and don't span multiple hosts.
-- Bridge networks are like two isolated layer two switches.
+5. Bridge networks are like two isolated layer two switches.
-- Inbound and oubound connectivity to and from container via host port (eth0)
+6. Inbound and oubound connectivity to and from container via host port (eth0)
+7. Note that you may have different IP addresses and interfaces on your environment than the screenshots throughout this series, this is expected.

 ## Documentation links